transferwise/pipelinewise-target-snowflake/README.md

 ### To run tests:

-1. Define environment variables that requires running the tests
+1. Define the environment variables that are required to run the tests by creating a `.env` file in `tests/integration`, or by exporting the variables below.
 ```
   export TARGET_SNOWFLAKE_ACCOUNT=<snowflake-account-name>
   export TARGET_SNOWFLAKE_DBNAME=<snowflake-database-name>